MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide.md

  - A [Debugger](./f12-devtools-guide/debugger.md) to step through code, set watches and breakpoints, live edit your code, and inspect your web storage and cookie caches
  - A [Network](./f12-devtools-guide/network.md) panel to monitor and inspect requests and responses from the network and browser cache
  - A [Performance](./f12-devtools-guide/performance.md) panel to profile the time and system resources required by your site
- - A [Memory](./f12-devtools-guide/memory.md) panel to meassure your use of memory resources and compare heap snapshots at different states of code execution
+ - A [Memory](./f12-devtools-guide/memory.md) panel to measure your use of memory resources and compare heap snapshots at different states of code execution
  - An [Emulation](./f12-devtools-guide/emulation.md) panel to test your site with different browser profiles, screen resolutions, and GPS location coordinates

 ## General Shortcuts